 2) Loop Mode: In order for a "Loop Item" to work right, it is critical that you have the correct loop mode selected.
 There are five loop modes and each of them is well explained in the section below.

 3) Exit Loop: Besides having the loop quit automatically, you can also end the loop prematurely by designating the number of times to repeat the looped actions.

 4) Wait before action: You can use this feature to set up wait time between each repeat.

-There are 5 loop modes: Single Element, Variable List, Fixed List, List of URLs, and Text List.
+There are 6 loop modes: Single Element, Variable List, Fixed List, List of URLs, Text List and Scroll Page.

 - Single Element is used to locate a specific element on the page.
 Octoparse would perform the looped actions to the same element over and over again until the element is no longer found on the page.
 One common use for a single element is when you want Octoparse to click the "Next page" button repeatedly until you've reached the last page (no more "Next Page" ).